RTradeLtd/permaweb-desktop/README.md

 ## Community [![Discord](https://img.shields.io/badge/Chat-Discord-purple.svg?style=flat)](https://discord.gg/DrPFqa2) [![Matrix](https://img.shields.io/badge/Chat-Matrix%20&%20Riot-blue.svg?style=flat)](https://riot.im/app/#/room/#epona:getepona.com) [![IRC](https://img.shields.io/badge/IRC-freenode%20%23epona-brightgreen.svg?style=flat)](http://webchat.freenode.net/?channels=%23epona)

 ## Description
-Epona is a super producting writing app for hackers.
+Epona is a super productive, privacy focused writing app.

-Quickly create:
+* Tons of shortcuts.
+Mouse-free navigation.
+* Super resilient.
+Everything you write is encrypted and decentralized.

+We want to be the best self-hosted tool to write and publish text.

+Use cases:
 * Draft notes
 * Create markdown documents
 * Share a pastebin
 * A simple public blog

-Epona is super resilient.
-Everything you write is encrypted and decentralized. *You are the platform*.

 ## Technology
 Epona runs on a series of self-hosted nodes.
 These are powered by [Textile.io](https://textile.io), which is acts as a digital wallet for fully encrypted, decentralized content.
-This makes Epona extremely resilient: we do not have your keys, and there is no single point of failure.
+This makes Epona extremely resilient: we do not have your keys, and there is no single point of failure. *You are the platform*.

 * Epona uses [IPFS](https://ipfs.io) for content addressable hashing to make mirroring and mesh networking easy.
 * We use [Textile](https://textile.io), the best library for distributed web applications.